 Rehabilitation Therapies, Nursing and Services

-Younker Rehabilitation is an acute rehabilitation unit and can manage complex medical and therapeutic needs.
+Younker Rehabilitation, a service of UnityPoint Health - Des Moines, is an acute rehabilitation unit and can manage complex medical and therapeutic needs.
 The team includes rehabilitation physicians, nurses, therapists and other staff who work together to improve the functional independence and quality of life for our patients.
 If the person served is cognitively unable to make decisions, a family member or legal representative must be identified to speak on behalf of the person served prior to the decision for admission.
 Our facility specializes in rehabilitation therapies and services for persons aged 14 and older who require:

 - An inpatient hospital setting with 24-hour rehabilitation RN care.